 The Blinded American Veterans Foundation assists blinded and sensory-disabled veterans in attaining their full potential through research, rehabilitation, and re-employment.
 It offers employment networking and rehabilitation and resource counseling, and provides funding for rehabilitation centers.
-Other programs include a speaker's bureau, placement services, and a compilation of related statistics.
+Other programs include placement services and a compilation of related statistics.
 It also conducts research, educational, and charitable programs.
 This valuable service is performed strictly with volunteers and no paid staff.

 The Blinded American Veterans Foundation was launched in 1985 by three American veterans who lost their sight during service in Korea and Vietnam -- John Fales(USMC), Don Garner(USN) and Dennis Wyant (USN).